2021–22 UEFA Champions League group stage

 The 2021–22 UEFA Champions League group stage began on 14 September 2021 and ended on 9 December 2021.
 A total of 32 teams competed in the group stage to decide the 16 places in the knockout phase of the 2021–22 UEFA Champions League.

-Sheriff Tiraspol made their debut appearance in the group stage.
-They were the first team from Moldova to play in the Champions League group stage.
+Sheriff Tiraspol made their debut appearance in the group stage, becoming the first team from Moldova to play in the Champions League group stage.

 Draw

 The draw for the group stage was held on 26 August 2021, 18:00 CEST (19:00 TRT), in Istanbul, Turkey.
 The 32 teams were drawn into eight groups of four.
 For the draw, the teams were seeded into four pots, each of eight teams, based on the following principles: